sayyarahuseynli/thefemaleworkeroftheeast.github.io/visualizations/README.md

   * 1.0 represents the most relevant terms in that topic
   * 0.0 represents the least relevant terms in that topic, ie. terms that may have appeared only in one or two documents

 * Disclaimer: I haven't found a way to embed the HTML files into GitHub.
-This is the reason I guide my readers to download the files on their computers for viewing.
+This is the reason I guide my readers to download the files on their computers to view them.
 Hopefully, this is a temporary solution.
 In the meantime, I appreciate your patience, my dear reader.